wonmor/blackhole-simulation/PRIVACY.md

 You can revoke access at any time in **Settings → Privacy & Security → Photos → BlackHole**.

+## Head and world tracking (visionOS only)

+The visionOS build declares `NSWorldSensingUsageDescription` so the simulation can respond to your viewpoint as you move your head.
+The system provides only the pose data the OS deems necessary to render the scene; we do not record, persist, or transmit it.
+No tracking data leaves your device.

+You can review or revoke this access in **Settings → Privacy & Security** on visionOS.

 ## Network access

-The macOS App Sandbox entitlements declare `network.client = false` and `network.server = false`.
-The macOS app cannot make outbound network connections of its own.
-The iOS build similarly does not initiate network requests outside system services.
+The macOS App Sandbox is enabled (`com.apple.security.app-sandbox = true`) and the app requests no network entitlements — neither `com.apple.security.network.client` nor `com.apple.security.network.server` is granted — so the macOS app cannot make outbound or accept inbound network connections of its own.
+The iOS and visionOS builds similarly do not initiate network requests outside system services.

 ## Children's privacy